 Learn to control the color and blinking of LED lights based on sensor input

+This course is great for beginners and is geared toward sculptors, installation artists, public artists, designers, live performers, lighting techs, landscape architects, DIYers—anyone interested in creating dynamic light-based work.
 This course is carefully designed to start at zero and only spend time on the technical details you need to create your project.
 We keep technical terms to a minimum and carefully explain them.
 We also give you the resources to continue learning on your own after the course.
-If you already know some programming or electronics, you can leverage that knowledge to make your project more complex.
+If you already know some programming or electronics, then you may be able to leverage that knowledge to make your project more complex.

 WHO IS THIS CLASS FOR?

 This course is for sculptors, installation artists, public artists, designers, live performers, lighting techs, landscape architects—anyone interested in creating dynamic light-based work.